Junts cedes its lead candidate in Sabadell to the former ERC leader

 No hay anuncios

-Fernàndez left Esquerra due to disagreements with Oriol Junqueras's national leadership in September last year and became a non-attached councilor – he also ceased to be the spokesperson for the municipal group in the Sabadell City Council.
-In the Republicans' national congress, Gabriel Fernàndez was part of the Foc Nou candidacy, led by Helena Solà and Alfred Bosch, to challenge Junqueras for leadership.
+Fernàndez left Esquerra due to discrepancies with the national leadership of Oriol Junqueras in September of last year and became a non-attached councilor – he also ceased to be the spokesperson for the municipal group in the Sabadell City Council.
+In the national congress of the Republicans, Gabriel Fernàndez was part of the Foc Nou candidacy, led by Helena Solà and Alfred Bosch, to challenge Junqueras for leadership.